-The financial statements are prepared in accordance with the Indian Accounting Standards (Ind AS), under the historical cost convention on accrual basis, except for certain financial instruments that are measured at fair values at the end of each reporting period and the provisions of the Companies Act, 2013 (the 'Act') (to the extent notified).
-The Ind AS are prescribed under Section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015 and the relevant amendment rules issued there after.
+The financial statements are prepared in accordance with the Indian Accounting Standards (Ind AS), under the historical cost convention on accrual basis, except for certain financial instruments that are measured at fair values at the end of each reporting period, and according to the provisions of the Companies Act, 2013 (the 'Act') (to the extent notified).
+The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued there after.